 (This post contains affiliate links.)

-Even though I’ve shared a giant set of sight word readers, I also do a lot of phonics-related activities when teaching my children to read.
-We center our phonics work around word families.
+I do a lot of phonics-related activities when teaching my children to read.
+Sometimes I like to center our phonics work around word families.
 If you haven’t checked out my collection of hands-on word family activities, don’t miss them!

 Each book’s cover has the name of the word family.
 I always help my Four figure out the word family’s name before opening the book.

 Each book begins the same, with another chance to identify the word family.
 The page on the right has a new word.
 I use two different colors so your child can learn to read the word family as a single chunk.
 This word would be /r/ /ip/ instead of /r/ /i/ /p/.
 There’s no picture because I want kids to really focus on the letters.

 When you turn the page, the word appears again in a sentence.
 I’ve included only a small group of sight words which are listed on the back cover.

 These books can be used to supplement your curriculum, but they work especially well with Reading the Alphabet.
 The short i readers are designed to be used after lesson 13.